konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 ### 6.3.
 Increasing Rewards with Time

-Whereas the behavior in the previous section could demonstrate a draining attack in one protocol, it could be seen as a false positive in another protocol.
+Whereas the protocol behavior in the previous section could demonstrate a draining attack in one protocol, it could be seen as a false positive in another protocol.
 Indeed, our safety property `CappedWithdrawal` restricts all withdrawals at 150% of the deposits.
-It does not seem to be realistic in a staking protocol, where depositors may collect higher rewards in several years.
+For example, it does not seem to be realistic in a staking protocol, where depositors may collect higher rewards in several years.

-When we have to express more fine-grained protocol properties like staking rewards, we have to introduce time in the protocol, e.g., block numbers.
+When we have to express more fine-grained protocol properties like staking rewards, we have to introduce the notion of time in the protocol.
+This usually needs consensus block numbers or timestamps.
 Further, we have to account for the periods of time when certain amounts are staked, and we have to constrain the withdrawals with the potential rewards.

 It's possible to further refine our abstract DeFi protocol.
 However, this blog post is too long already.
 If you are interested in seeing such properties, let